octoenergy/xocto/docs/xocto/storage.md

 ## AWS S3 communication utility

 Storage is an AWS S3 communication utility.
 It also includes a helper for file-like objects.
-It's been used for years at Kraken Tech, comes extensive tests, and a growing set of documentation.
+It's been used for years at Kraken Tech, comes with extensive tests, and a growing set of documentation.

 ## Usage